3b1b/manim/README.md

     brew install ffmpeg mactex
     ```

-2. If you are using M1, install Cairo.
+2. If you are using an ARM-based processor, install Cairo.
     ```sh
     arch -arm64 brew install pkg-config cairo
     ```